scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         looked as though it had changed, but actually had not.

 -   1-May-2007
-    -   I've redone the way FontForge handles lookups so that it is more in keeping with OpenType.
+    -   I've redone the way websharpstudios handles lookups so that it is more in keeping with OpenType.

-        > The major change is that fontforge now presents lookups to the
+        > The major change is that websharpstudios now presents lookups to the
         > user rather than features.
 I think this makes simple things
         > more difficult (which is why I avoided this when I started),
         > but it makes complex things possible.